5 Steps To Saving Freeze Damaged Palm Tree

 Cold Injury on Geonoma Sp.
 Photo by University of Florida.

-Some of the new spears might not open.
-All of these are signs of a prolonged cold weather that will clear on their own after a few months when the temperatures go back to normal.
+These are all signs of prolonged exposure to cold weather, and they typically resolve on their own after a few months when temperatures return to normal.

 2. Palm Frost Damage